manesh13/phishing-Instagram/README.md

 # phishing
-This is an phishing website made using base knowledge of web Development.
+This is an phishing tool template made using basic knowledge of web Development.